-- A folio of exercises utilising manual methods and ICT
+• A folio of exercises utilising manual methods and ICT

 - Structured questions utilising manual methods and ICT

-- An assignment including use of ICT

 - A case study including use of ICT

 - A report utilising ICT.

 The level of achievement for Units 3 & 4 is also assessed by an end-of-year examination, contributing 50% of the final assessment.